leongersing/ruby_buddha_ios_blog_source/readme.md

 object model with Core Data.
 Open the "blog.xcdatamodel" file to begin creating our object graph.

-* Create a new entity called "Post".
+* Rename the "Event" entity to "Post"
 * Create property "title" type String, min 2 chars, uncheck "optional", check "indexed"
 * Create property "body" type String, uncheck "optional"
+* Rename the "timeStamp" property to "createdAt"

 That's it for now.
 We'll be adding a few things in a bit, but for now, let's get this app up and running.
 Open the "DetailViewController.xib" file in Interface Builder.